 Becoming A Freethinker

 So, the first step toward becoming a freethinker is a beginner’s mindset.
-You’ll spot the quacks and charlatans spewing misinformation if you start with this mindset.
+If you start with this mindset, you’ll spot the quacks and charlatans spewing misinformation.
 You can spot this same line of thinking with any religious or ethnic extremism.

 “Always be a student.
 Beware of the hucksters and frauds.
 Don’t believe the opinions of those who are not qualified to speak on the subject.